Co-Founder & CEO

-Steph is a multimedia producer and writer whose work has appeared in Macworld magazine, GamePro, Reading Rainbow’s blog and Peter Gabriel’s site for social change, The Toolbox.
-Steph co-founded the award-winning new literary website Call Me Ishmael where she curates anonymous stories about books.
-She recently launched The Wall Street Journal’s first mobile-first news app.
-During her time on staff at TED she built community programs for TEDActive and created brand engagement strategies for TED partners including TOMS, Theory and The Robin Hood Foundation.
-She was recently awarded a Creative Community Fellowship with National Arts Strategies.
+Steph is a multimedia producer and writer, and co-founder of the award-winning literary website Call Me Ishmael, where she curates anonymous stories about books.
+Her work has appeared in Macworld, GamePro, Reading Rainbow’s blog and Peter Gabriel’s site for social change, The Toolbox.
+Steph.
+She recently launched The Wall Street Journal’s first mobile-first news app, and has built community programs and created brand engagement strategies for TED events and partners including TOMS, Theory and The Robin Hood Foundation.
+She’s the winner of a Creative Community Fellowship with National Arts Strategies.

 Senior Audio Producer of Masters of Scale

-After receiving degrees in Music Technology at ORU and The Recording Workshop, Chris worked as an audio engineer, producer, and songwriter with Capitol Records, MTV, Redbull, TLC, Fisher Price, Apple, and many more.
-After producing numerous projects and managing production facilities in Tulsa, Nashville, and Buffalo, he moved to New York for opportunities in radio and podcasting.
-Before his work at WaitWhat, he produced acclaimed podcasts, What’s Happening Here and The Lonely Hour among others.
+With degrees from Music Technology at ORU and The Recording Workshop, Chris worked as an audio engineer, producer and songwriter with Capitol Records, MTV, Redbull, TLC, Fisher Price, Apple and many more.
+After producing numerous projects and managing production facilities in Tulsa, Nashville and Buffalo, he moved to New York, where he produced acclaimed podcasts What’s Happening Here and The Lonely Hour, among others.

 Director of Finance and Operations